-A matriculated student in the PhD in Nursing Science (PhD) or Doctor of Nursing Practice (DNP) program may pursue the process below whereby previous course work may be deemed equivalent to core course work at the UW School of Nursing.
+A matriculated student in the PhD in Nursing Science (PhD), Doctor of Nursing Practice (DNP) or Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) may pursue the process below whereby previous course work will be evaluated for equivalency to core coursework at the UW School of Nursing.

-*Note: Some PhD and DNP core courses are prerequisites to later core courses.
+*Note: Some PhD, DNP and GCPAPN core courses are prerequisites to later core courses.
 A course instructor has the right to deny enrollment in a course for which the student has not taken a prerequisite.
 Additionally, the supervisory committee has authority to decide at any time that the student must take a core course, regardless of an earlier recommendation for course equivalency.

 - Time frame for requests: